Excuse my goofy title, Megen’s was so clever I tried to compete

 I do this usually in a section of my class dedicated to rhetoric.
 We go through multiple forms of rhetoric and eventually end with procedural rhetoric, definitions below.

 We play a variety of games in class (this is also done as collaborative activities), on a variety of topics: immigration (Papers, Please), gender transition (dys4ia and Mainichi), bullying (Lim), economic inequality (Spent and Cart Life).
-(Usually I teach two or three of Image result for dys4iathese games per semester).
+(Usually I teach two or three of these games per semester).
 Then, at the end of this unit, I have students work together to design a game, in writing, which does one of the following: 1) Makes an argument about some important topic to them or 2) Addresses a group that is usually underrepresented in the gaming community (we brainstorm about who is underrepresented.

 The activity usually goes well: students tend to like it; they find it creative and interesting and thought provoking.
 I am often not as satisfied with it, though, because it always seems rushed.
 It always seemed like something that, in the bounded space of the classroom, had to be quick and simple rather than something that spanned more time.
 I feel like all of that would potentially change if I brought this activity online.